CamCove-Crichton/newborn-photography/README.md

 - To have the admin be able to update images on the gallery page
 - To allow users the ability to like or favorite images in the gallery as poses they would like to try achieve in their photoshoot session
 - To allow users to customise their profile, like adding their address and contact number and a profile picture
+- If forms return with invalid input messages, I would like to get the form to remain with prepopulated fields that the user already input to make for a better UX

 ### Wireframes & Database Designs